boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/share-dashboards.md

 # Share Dashboards

-This section explains on how to share dashboards with the other users in the Bold BI.
+This section explains how to share dashboards with other users in Bold BI.

 ### Steps to share a Dashboard